wmgroot/argo-cd/docs/operator-manual/applicationset/Progressive-Rollouts.md

 RollingSync behaves similarly to RollingUpdate, but uses the OutOfSync status of an Application resource to detect that an Application should be updated.
 It is based on the work of https://github.com/Skyscanner/applicationset-progressive-sync, and has the following differences from the RollingUpdate strategy.

 * The same spec is used for both RollingUpdate and RollingSync to determine Application dependencies.
-* RollingSync will capture external changes outside the ApplicationSet resource, since it relies on the OutOfSync status instead of Application resource hashing.
+* RollingSync will capture external changes outside the ApplicationSet resource, since it relies on the OutOfSync status instead of changes in the generated Application resources to trigger a rollout.
 * RollingSync will force all generated Applications to have autosync disabled.
 Warnings are printed in the applicationset-controller logs for any Application specs with autosync enabled.
-* Sync operations are triggered through the use of the `operation` field on the Application resource.
-This should respect sync windows as if a user had clicked the "Sync" button in the Argo UI.
+* Sync operations are triggered the same way as if they were triggered by the UI or CLI (by directly setting the `operation` status field on the Application resource).
+This means that a RollingSync will respect sync windows just as if a user had clicked the "Sync" button in the Argo UI.